Open your agent in the console and select Tools, then open the Caches tab.

 A cache stores a structured value for a fixed amount of time.

-Caches are used for two main purposes:
+Caches are used for three main purposes:

-- store Function results for reuse
+- store HTTP or HTTPS Function results for reuse

 - store tokens generated by a JSON Web Token configuration